uncomfyhalomacro/uncomfyhalomacro.pl/content/blog/codium-on-opensuse-aeon.md

 distrobox-enter tumbleweed
 ```

 This will create a podman container named as "tumbleweed".
-I advise you to use set a `HOME` directory
+I advise you to set a **custom** `HOME` directory
 though.
 You can do that by using the command

 ```sh